Crewed Yacht Charter FAQ’s

-Royalty Yacht Charters will ask you to complete a questionnaire (Preference Sheet) to provide all your food and beverage preferences and any special dietary requirements for those in your party.
-This allows your experienced Chef and crew to fully understand your requirements and to provide you the best possible service.
+Royalty Yachts will ask you to complete a questionnaire (Preference Sheet) to provide all your food and beverage preferences and any special dietary requirements for those in your party.
+This allows your experienced Chef and crew to fully understand your requirements and provide you with the best possible service.
 It is important that the crew know in advance of any allergies or serious food aversions.
 This should be specified in the preference list.

 Can we create our own itinerary?

-Royalty Yacht Charters will consider your requirements and preferences and will prepare an itinerary that meets your desires and when and where you want to go.
-During the charter you may discuss and request any changes with the Captain who will advise on the best possible options taking in account the current weather and other circumstances to ensure your safety at sea.
+Royalty Yachts will consider your requirements and preferences and will prepare an itinerary that meets your desires and when and where you want to go.
+During the charter you may discuss and request any changes with the Captain, who will advise on the best possible options taking into account the current weather and other circumstances to ensure your safety at sea.

 Can our privacy be assured?

-Private Yacht Charter crew are experienced in entertaining celebrities and high-level statesmen.
-All our crew are professionals and trained to use absolute discretion, so that you can be certain that your privacy is guaranteed.
+Private Yacht Charter crew are experienced in entertaining celebrities and high-level politicians.
+All our crew are professionals and trained to use absolute discretion so that you can be certain that your privacy is guaranteed.

-Will I have to share a yacht with another group or people I don’t know?
+Will I have to share a yacht with another group of people I don’t know?

 Are smaller yachts as safe as big cruise ships?

-In fact, private yachts are safer, for many reasons.
-Large cruise ships usually cruise from big tourist ports which attract pickpockets.
-On a private yacht the only people on board are your private crew (usually the owner’s own crew), you and your invited guests.
+In fact, private yachts are safer for many reasons.
+Large cruise ships usually cruise from big tourist ports, which attract pickpockets.
+The only people on board are your private crew (usually the owner’s own crew), you and your guests on a private yacht.
 Private yacht crews are trained to top international standards to deal with any (rare) emergency on board.

 Is smoking allowed?

-Some areas allow smoking, but it is specifically strictly forbidden in cabins or state rooms.
+Some areas allow smoking, but it is specifically strictly forbidden in cabins or staterooms.
 Most yachts do allow smoking on deck.
-If any of your guests are smokers, please advise Royalty Yacht Charters.
+If any of your guests are smokers, please advise Royalty Yachts.